Gamers-Blended/Frogger-2D-Clone/README.md

 Avoid the vehicles on the road. <br>
 Hop onto a turtle or log to get across the river. <br>
-Note that the turtles in blue are either surfacing (will turn to brown) or diving in the river (will disappear).
+Note that the turtles in blue are either surfacing (will turn to brown) or diving into the river (will disappear).

 To start the game, press Enter. <br>
 Players will gain control of the frog once the start game sound ends.